Home Future StudentsCurrent StudentsFaculty & StaffPatientsAlumni

-The requirement for TOEFL scores may be waived in some cases in which students can demonstrate experience with English usage, for example through the attainment of a bachelor's or higher degree from a college or university in the United States or through the substitution of another test of English comparable to the TOEFL.
+The requirement for TOEFL or IELTS scores may be waived in some cases in which students can demonstrate experience with English usage, for example through the attainment of a bachelor's or higher degree from a college or university in the United States or through the substitution of another test of English comparable to the TOEFL or IELTS.
 Waivers and substitutions are considered on a case-by-case basis.

 The graduate application fee is seventy dollars U.S. ($70.00).
 Applications that are received without the application fee are not considered until the fee has been paid.
 The fee may be paid by credit card through the on-line application, International Money Order, or by a certified check.
 This fee is not refundable nor credited to future expenses.
 It is a charge for processing the application.

 It is extremely important that all international students arrange to meet their financial needs for their full period of study before leaving their home country.
 Proof of availability of funds is required before final admission is granted and before a visa form is issued.
 Proof includes affidavits of support from parents or other relatives, personal or family bank statements, official confirmation of support from the student's government or other agency, and offers of support from the student's program at UC Denver’s Anschutz Medical Campus.
-(See the Financial Statement for current living and educational costs and affidavit of support in the downloadable forms section of the on-line application.)
 If accepted for admission, you are expected to meet all financial obligations when they are due; students with outstanding debts will be dropped from enrollment at UC Denver’s Anschutz Medical Campus.

-After you have been approved for admission by your program and the Graduate School, copies of your transcript(s), affidavit of support, TOEFL scores, and other relevant information about you will be sent to the campus International Scholars and Students Office, where the forms related to your visa (F-student; J-student/scholar, change of status, etc.) will be prepared and then sent to you.
-Any questions you might have regarding visas, passports, employment eligibility, change of status, or other INS policies and procedures should be directed to the International Scholars and Students Office (see below for contact information).
+After you have been approved for admission by your program and the Graduate School, copies of your transcript(s), TOEFL/IELTS scores, and other relevant information about you will be sent to the campus International Student and Scholar Services Office, where the forms related to your visa (F-student; J-student/scholar, change of status, etc.) and the request for Financial Statement (I-20) will be prepared and then sent to you.
+Any questions you might have regarding visas, passports, employment eligibility, change of status, or other INS policies and procedures should be directed to the International Student and Scholar Services Office (see below for contact information).
 You can get information about the Immigration and Naturalization Service and its regulations on the web at: http://www.ins.usdoj.gov/graphics/index.htm.

 For information about policies and procedures related to visas and employment, contact: